Yoast/developer/docs/development/integrating.md

 * [Documentation](https://github.com/Yoast/wordpress-seo/tree/feature/agnostic-analysis/packages/seo-integration) on how to configure and integrate the standalone app.

 Note that these resources should be considered a work in progress, and might not be stable in production environments.
 If you encounter problems or errors, we encourage you to create issues on the respective repositories, and/or to contribute fixes and patches.

-#### Rough roadmap
-Whilst we can't provide specific timeframes on our roadmap, we *can* outline the key steps that we still need to undertake in order to release a stable production version of our 'agnostic' tools.
-This may be subject to change.

-* Convert NPM packages to built code.
-* Restructure various Yoast GitHub repositories (de-coupling/moving various modules).
-* Formal testing and release.